Ada-Developers-Academy/core-unit-1/intermediate-python-debugging/debugging-pytest.md

 You can set up VS Code to run the tests in the editor with `command-shift-p` and enter `Python: Configure Tests`.

 ![configure tests](../assets/vs-code-debugger/python-configure-tests.png)
+*Fig. Telling VS Code you want to configure tests with Python.*

 VS Code will ask you which test framework you want to use.
 Select Pytest.
 VS Code might ask you to install Pytest, which you can do so.

-![Select Test framework to use](../assets/vs-code-debugger/select-pytest.png)
+![Select Test framework to use](../assets/vs-code-debugger/select-pytest.png) *Fig. Telling VS code which test framework you use (Pytest).*

 Then select the folder containing your tests.

-![Select the tests folder](../assets/vs-code-debugger/select-tests-dir.png)
+![Select the tests folder](../assets/vs-code-debugger/select-tests-dir.png) *Fig. Selecting the tests directory*

 Then VS code will provide feedback on your tests allowing you to run them in the editor individually or run a test in the debugger with a click.